- Name: Pomeranian

 Pomeranians are toy dogs, but their small stature belies a lively personality.
 These German dogs are very compact, but they are still durable and can play roughly with other dogs and humans.

-Most breeds will only be about five to eleven inches in height at the withers, and they should only weigh about four to eight pounds.
+Most breeds will only be about five to eleven inches in height at the withers, and they should only weigh about 4 to 8 pounds.
 However, a few types, such as the Teacup Pomeranian, are far below these averages.

 However, don’t be fooled.
 Their tails look thick due to the fur, but they are actually very thin, so be careful when touching them.
 The tail can be easily injured, but you shouldn’t have a problem with this.